Spacelog/Spacelog/README.md

 then use `ENV/bin/python` where normally you'd use just `python`.
 (If it's recent enough, `virtualenv` may install a script to "activate" its copy of python in your shell, which you run as `source ENV/bin/activate`, or `ENV/Scripts/activate.bat` on Windows.)

+#### A word of caution

+Currently we are tracking the trunk of Django, because we both use upcoming 1.3 features and need a bugfix not yet available in an alpha release.
+This does mean that occasionally the latest version is broken; we will move away from this situation as soon as possible.

 ### Hosts setup

 To make it possible to work with multiple missions, you need edit `/etc/hosts` to include an alias `artemis`, plus aliases of the form `<mission>.artemis`, such as `apollo13.artemis` and `mercury6.artemis`; these all need to point to `localhost` (or to your virtual machine, if that's how you develop things).
 For instance, here's an `/etc/hosts` entry using `localhost` (put this in addition to the `localhost` line already in there):